aemc/Blog-App/README.md

-# BlogApp written in Node/Express
+# Blog app coded in Node/Express
+* In progress...